 While it’s not really a trading app, you can invest your extra change or add a scheduled auto deposit to continually invest.
 You choose your strategy (aggressive, mildly aggressive, mildly conservative, or conservative), and the app takes care of the rest for you.

-Whether you’re looking to save for retirement, bridge the gender pay gap, or just grow your wealth and financial security, investing is a great option.
+Whether you’re looking to save for retirement, bridge the gender pay gap, or financial security, investing is a great option.
 Do your research, trust your gut, and get started.
 When you see how much your savings can grow, you’ll wonder why you didn’t start sooner.

 “Don’t be afraid,” advises Thompson.
 “Investing is less expensive and less intimidating than you think.”